waynodiablo/Oystercard/bookmark_manager/06_interacting_with_postgres_from_ruby.md

 - [ ] Without stopping the Sinatra program, add a new bookmark via `psql` to the database.
 - [ ] Make sure this new bookmark shows up on the `/bookmarks` page.

+## Hints
+- Depending on how closely you have been following the walkthroughs, you might see your tests failing as you work through this step.
+Why might this be?

 ## Resources

 * [Talking to PostgreSQL using Ruby via `pg`](http://zetcode.com/db/postgresqlruby/) (most useful is the section called 'Retrieving multiple rows of data')